CamdynR/Twitter-Bot/README.md

 @dubstep4dads, @imskytrash, @yung_gravy, @richchigga, and @dril, then pull two random tweets and mash them together.
 One or two of the twitter accounts may have blocked the bot because sometimes the tweets it chose had a handle in them so that account would get tagged a lot, so I had it filter out handles in the tweets.

+Originally the bot was supposed to just tweet random Spongebob quotes which is why it's spongebob themed, but that was a tad boring.